ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/periodic-export.markdown

 ## Configuring Azure Storage

 Configuring Azure is almost identical to Amazon AWS process.
-First you need to store your account name and access key in a database configuration.
+First, you need to store your account name and access key in a database configuration.
 For example, if we want to create a new database with bundle already activated and keys setup, we can execute the following code:

 {CODE periodic_backups_5@Server\Bundles\PeriodicExport.cs /}